 For 2012, performance awards under the Plan were granted in the form of restricted stock units ("RSUs") and cash awards.
 As defined by the Plan, RSUs are rights to receive stock, cash or a combination thereof at the end of a specified vesting period, subject to certain terms and conditions as determined by the Committee.
 RSUs are a long-term compensation component of the Plan, which are granted to only certain employees, and are subject to adjustments at the end of the applicable performance period based on the Company achieving certain predetermined performance criteria.
-For 2012, 70% of the RSUs award was conditioned on achieving earnings per share targets for 2012, 10% of the RSUs award was conditioned on achieving total shareholder return ("TSR") targets for 2012, 10% of the RSUs award was conditioned on achieving TSR targets for 2013 and 10% of the RSUs award was conditioned on achieving TSR targets for 2013 and 10% of the RSUs award was conditioned on achieving TSR targets for the period January 1, 2014 to October 31, 2014 (collectively, the "2012 RSUs").
+For 2012, 70% of the RSUs award was conditioned on achieving total shareholder return ("TSR") targets for 2012, 10% of the RSUs award was conditioned on achieving TSR targets for 2013 and 10% of the RSUs award was conditioned on achieving TSR targets for 2013 and 10% of the RSUs award was conditioned on achieving TSR targets for 2014 (collectively, the "2012 RSUs").
 TSR is determined based upon the change in the entity's stock price plus dividends for the applicable performance period.
 The TSR targets are the ranking of the Company's TSR compared to the TSR of 19 peer companies.
-The 2012 RSUs related to the earnings per share targets have an issuance scale from 0% to 100%.
-The 2012 RSUs related to TSR targets have an issuance scale from 0% to 150%.
+The 2012 RSUs related to the earnings per share targets have an issuance scale from 0% to 150%.
 Vesting for the 2012 RSUs occurs on December 15, 2014.